-There is no clear strategy for the management and maintenance of the western part of the site and at masterplanning stage residents were advised that it would be opened up to the public for local amenity.
-There needs to be a planning agreement in place.

-- It is assumed the increase in dwellings is due to viability and this increase needs to be supported by local infrastructure - Layout is disappointing as it is very road heavy with no clear sense of place - The trim tail play area is to the side of the development and too close to adjoining houses - The style of housing is mixed and doesn't create a sense of place and fails to respond to the natural surroundings, not responding to the local context - Construction traffic needs to be given careful consideration given the number of children walking to and from Simon Balle School - 7.3 Hertford Civic Society acknowledges the western part of the site is retained as undeveloped and will continue to be a Green Finger within the Green Belt and being available for public access.
+- There is no clear strategy for the management and maintenance of the western part of the site and at masterplanning stage residents were advised that it would be opened up to the public for local amenity.
+There needs to be a planning agreement in place. - It is assumed the increase in dwellings is due to viability and this increase needs to be supported by local infrastructure - Layout is disappointing as it is very road heavy with no clear sense of place - The trim tail play area is to the side of the development and too close to adjoining houses - The style of housing is mixed and doesn't create a sense of place and fails to respond to the natural surroundings, not responding to the local context - Construction traffic needs to be given careful consideration given the number of children walking to and from Simon Balle School - Attenuation pond now in green finger - Number of dwellings should be reduced - Green finger conservation area protected from development and should be available to the wider community for public open space - 7.3 Hertford Civic Society acknowledges the western part of the site is retained as undeveloped and will continue to be a Green Finger within the Green Belt and being available for public access.
 However, the western portion needs to be maintained and managed if it provides public access and it would be unreasonable for residents of the development to cover these costs for the benefit of the general public.
 Therefore we request a planning obligation to ensure the land remains available to the public in perpetuity at no cost to the public purse.